Also known as: Retinol

 - Metabolism: synthesis of proteins.

-- Skin and hair : regulates the growth of epidermis cells and the production of sebum.
-Vitamin A helps fight seborrhoea and the dandruff that often forms after pruritus.
+- Skin and hair: regulate the growth of epidermis cells and the production of sebum.
+Vitamin A helps fight seborrhoea and dandruff that often forms after pruritus.
 It acts in synergy with zinc and sulphur amino acids.

 Vitamin A deficiency can cause:

 - eye problems (reduced night vision, opacification of the cornea, dryness of the conjunctiva) ;

 - skin problems (dry skin, atrophy of the sebaceous glands);

 - greater sensitivity to infections and pulmonary complications.